-- The buyer pays the invoice price (the quoted price plus the accrued interest). - The accrued interest equals number of days from the last coupon payment to the settlement date
+- The quoted price in the U.S./U.K. does not include the accrued interest; it is called the clean price or flat price. - The buyer pays the invoice price: the quoted price plus the accrued interest (AI). - The accrued interest equals number of days from the last

-$C \times \frac{1}{1} = C \times (1 - \omega).$
+$- = C \times (1 - \omega).$